TeamOctolings/Octobot/.github/README.md

 * Banning, muting, kicking, etc.
 * Reminding you about something if you wish
 * Reminding everyone about that new event you made
-* Log everything from joining to the server to deleting messages
+* Log everything from joining the server to deleting messages

 *...and more!*